JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

         return [[x, y], [x + w, y], [x + w, y + h], [x, y + h]]
 ```

-We can create an instance of that object and call two functions defined in the class definition.
+We can create an instance of this object and call the two functions defined in the class definition.

 ```python
 In [2]: r = Rectangle([1.0, 2.0], 3, 4)